-In the fall of 2013 I will be teaching, along with my colleague Abigail Cheever, English 297, Genre & Mode: Romance in Fiction and Film.
+In the fall of 2013 I taught, along with my colleague Abigail Cheever, English 297, Genre & Mode: Romance in Fiction and Film.
 I have also frequently taught a first-year seminar called “Twice-Told Tales: Fairy Tales in Literary and Popular Culture.”
-The course is a “case study” of several tales–”Cinderella,” “Little Red Riding Hood,” and “Beauty & the Beast.”
+The course is a “case study” of several tales–“Cinderella,” “Little Red Riding Hood,” and “Beauty & the Beast.”

 In spring 2012, I taught a Junior/Senior seminar called “Reading Reading: Metafiction and Intertextuality in Literature for All Ages.”
 This class is about how books figure within books—especially, how reading and literacy figure within novels for children, young adults, and adults.
 What do books tell us about themselves?
 Do they teach us how to read?
 Do they comment on each other?
 This class and the children’s lit class from fall 2012 both reflect my current research interests as well.

 In fall 2011 I taught one section of English 203, Children’s Literature.